-Investment property comprises commercial properties mainly leased out to a related party.
+Investment property comprises commercial properties leased out to a related party and third parties.
 Minimum lease payments receivable on leases of investment properties are disclosed in Note 27.
 Borrowings are secured by the Group's and Company's investment property (Note 13).